l7mp/stunner/cmd/turncat/README.md

-# turncat: Tunnel a local connection through a TURN server
+# turncat: A simple STUN/TURN client

 The `turncat` tool implements a simple STUN/TURN client to open a connection through a TURN server to an arbitrary remote address/port.
 The main use is to open a connection to any service running